 Proper storage measures.

 Once you have done everything to remove breeding grounds for fruit flies, focus on appropriate storage.
 Get some good canisters, cans, or plastic storage containers with tight-fitting lids for food products that might attract fruit flies if it gets damp.
-You may want to give Rubbermaid modular canisters a shot, they stack nice and easy.
+You may want to give Rubbermaid modular canisters (here on Amazon) a shot, they stack nice and easy.
 If you run across something that you’re not sure about, put it in a container. sBe sure to also get a garbage can with a tight-fitting lid.

 Block Your House